-To put it simply, a roof coating is a special type of fluid stretched across the membrane of your roofing system.
-Its purpose is to preserve the service life of your roof by protecting it from leaks, sun damage, and ponding water.
-When applied properly, the fluid will dry into a protective layer that fends off against wear and tear, while helping to restore the appeal of the building.
+A commercial roof coating is a particular type of fluid applied across the membrane of your roofing system.
+Its purpose is to prolong the service life of your roof by protecting it from leaks, sun damage, and ponding water.
+When applied properly, a roof coating dries into a protective layer that fends off damaging elements while restoring the curb appeal of the building.

-Elastomeric coatings are an effective and affordable solution for keeping leaks out of your roof.
-They can be applied at any time of the year, even during seasons with heavy precipitation.
-This reflective roof coating is made using a blend of substances including acrylic material and pigments of titanium dioxide.
-And one of the biggest benefits is that roofers can apply this finish to any unique structure, including wood, polyurethane foam, single-ply roofs, modified bitumen roofs, metal roofs, concrete, and built-up material, and metal roofs.
+Elastomeric coatings are an effective and affordable solution for preventing roof leaks.
+They can be applied any time of the year, even in rainy or snowy weather conditions.
+This moisture-resistant roof coating is made with a blend of substances, including acrylic material and titanium dioxide pigments.
+One of its most significant benefits is that roofers can apply this finish to a wide range of roofs, including PVC, wood, polyurethane foam, single-ply, modified bitumen, concrete, built-up material, and metal roofs.
 As a roll-on roof sealer, elastomeric flat roof coatings are easily applied.

-An acrylic coating contains multiple forms of acrylic polymer, which is a durable matter formulated to extend a roof’s quality of life.
-These roof coatings are available in a wide assortment of colors, but the most common option is a white reflective coating.
-And many roofing contractors would agree that this is the best roof coating on the market due to its low cost and durability.
+An acrylic coating contains multiple forms of acrylic polymer, a durable matter formulated to extend a roof’s service life.
+These roof coatings are available in various colors, but the most common option is a white reflective coating to protect against UV rays.
+Many roofing contractors agree that this is the best roof coating on the market due to its low cost and durability.

-Often referred to as a cutback coating, a solvent-based roof coat rests at a solid roof temperature.
-Asphalt particles are “cut back” when liquified, which makes for an easier overall application.
-Typically applied with the use of a heavy-nap roller, a single gallon of solvent-based asphalt coating can cover 100 square feet of your roof.
-And there are three finishes available: asphalt black, aluminum, or a reflective coating.
-Contractors must take precaution when applying one of these coatings because they contain asbestos, which can be harmful to any raw materials used on your roofing system.
+Often referred to as a cutback coating, a solvent-based asphalt flat roof coating rests at an even roof temperature.
+Asphalt particles are “cut back” when liquified, which makes for a more straightforward application.
+Typically applied as a roll-on roof sealer, a single gallon of solvent-based asphalt coating can cover 100 square feet of your roof.
+There are three finishes available: asphalt black, aluminum, or reflective.
+Contractors must take precautions when applying these coatings to existing roofing because they contain asbestos, which can harm any raw materials used on your roofing system.

-A silicone coating is a natural, biodegradable roof finish.
+A silicone roof sealant is a biodegradable liquid rubber finish.
 Like most professional coatings, a silicone-based coat is applicable as a flat roof spray sealant or a roll-on sealer.
-As with many flat roof coatings, silicone roofing systems are available in various colors, most notably reflective white or in a translucent shade, to provide maximum reflectivity and energy efficiency.
-However, that’s where the similarities end, because silicone coverings have two major advantages:
+As with many flat roof coatings, silicone roofing systems are available in various colors, most notably reflective white or a translucent shade, to provide maximum reflectivity and energy efficiency.
+However, that’s where the similarities end, because silicone coverings have two distinct advantages:

-Rainville-Carlson is so much more than an ordinary commercial roofing contractor.
-We are problem solvers who go the extra mile to help get the most life out of your roofing system.
-From design to installation, maintenance, and beyond, our team of professionals has the tools and expertise to help you leverage optimal results for years to come.
+Rainville-Carlson is more than an ordinary commercial roofing contractor.
+We’re problem solvers who go the extra mile to get the most out of your roofing system.
+From design to installation, our team of professionals has the tools and expertise to help you choose a flat roof coating that delivers long-lasting results.

-Show your roof a little bit of TLC and apply the perfect coating to keep it in optimal form.
-Schedule your free consultation with our team to learn more about our roof coating applications!
+Show your roof some TLC by applying the perfect coating to keep it in optimal condition.
+Schedule your free consultation today to learn more about our roof coating applications.